 Folding the Circle for Information

-The tyranny of the square and the idea that the circle is the drawing, have prevented us from exploring folding circles.
-For various reasons square paper has become the standard for origami and for folding paper.Circle folding has been extensively explored and is presented by Bradford Hansen-Smith for what can be formed, reformed, and transformed; as well as the extraordinary amount of educational information that is inherent in the circle that is revealed through systematic folding and joining paper plates.
-Folding circles is an information process that Hansen-Smith calls Wholemovement.
-This process expands our understanding about learning mathematics, making it experientially accessible at the primary grade level.
-It turns out that the circle reveals patterned formations and transformations not possible with any other form of modeling or mathematical construction.
-In contrast to using the circle as a symbol for zero that stand for nothing, through folding the circle it shows itself to be whole, everything, demonstrating unity in ways nothing else but the circle can do.
+Folding circles as an information-generating process is His process expands our understanding about learning mathematics, making it experientially accessible at the primary grade level and up.
+The circle reveals patterned formations and transformations not possible with any other form of modeling or mathematical construction.
+In contrast to using the circle as a symbol for zero that stand for nothing, through folding the circle it shows itself to be Whole, everything demonstrating unity in ways nothing else but the circle can do.

-You will find more information about folding circles by visiting our store.
+Learn more about our folding circle books and materials by visiting our online store.